QuEraComputing/Bloqade.jl/docs/src/waveform.md

 using Bloqade
-using BloqadePlots: draw, draw! using PythonCall waveform = Waveform(t->2.2sin(t), duration=4π);
+using BloqadePlots: draw, draw! using PythonCall plt = pyimport("matplotlib.pyplot") waveform = Waveform(t->2.2sin(t), duration=4π);
 draw(waveform)
 ```
+where `BloqadePlots` is a plotting package for objects from `Bloqade`,
+that you need to use explicitly.
+And in our documentation we use the
+python package [`matplotlib`](https://matplotlib.org) for plotting.

 Bloqade supports built-in waveforms for convenience (see References below).
-For example, the codes below create different waveform shapes with a single line:
+For example, the codes below create different waveform shapes with single lines:

 ```@example waveform
 waveform = piecewise_linear(clocks=[0.0, 0.2, 0.5, 0.8, 1.0], values=[0.0, 1.5, 3.1, 3.1, 0.0]);